SciML/FastPower.jl/README.md

 This is faster than `^(::AbstractFloat, Integer)` but with a bit of accuracy loss.

-Meanwhile, FastPower.jl is all about floating-point powers and powers whose value is only known at runtime.
+Meanwhile, FastPower.jl is all about floating-point powers (whose value may only be known at runtime).

 ## Why is this not in Base?